rupweb/portfolio/README.md

 ## Introduction

-This portfolio is designed to be a comprehensive display of my work and skills in web development.
-It features a clean, responsive design and provides detailed information about my projects and professional journey.
+This portfolio is designed to be a display of my work and skills in web development.

+See the completed page at https://rupertportfolio.netlify.app/

+The github repo at https://github.com/rupweb/portfolio

+A github pages at https://rupweb.github.io/portfolio/

 ## Technologies Used